williamtorberntsson/xplanegui/README.md

 - Button10  1

-## Structure Back-end
-The server gets data from X-plane and sends it to the Front-end.
-What data is send or recieved to/from Xplane is decided with a reference to a specific data with the help of a plugin, [XPlaneConnect](https://github.com/nasa/XPlaneConnect).
-There is a gigantic **[data reference page](https://developer.x-plane.com/datarefs/)** for all data that can be send and recieved and can be used with the plugin.
-For sending data see [this](#Getting-data-from-Back-end).

-### oldServerSetup (slow)
+## branch: oldServerSetup (slow)
 Contains another version of server setup with xpc.
 This version is slow and works only with low frequency of GET request.
+Might be helpful for debugging the socket version.
 There is however no errors on the server side. **fetchData.js** is used to get data from Flask server with Axios.
 A proxy is used to get data from different routes.
-The settings.js contains configuration numbers, like nr of airplanes map should draw and zoom level.
+The **src/settings.js** contains configuration numbers, like nr of airplanes map should draw and zoom level.